 The application has 6,300 servers in over 110 locations.
 It is also available for the most commonly used operating systems including Android and Mac OS.

-One of the most outstanding features for this application is its ability to kick off VPN when particular are launched.
+One of the most outstanding features for this application is its ability to kick off VPN when particular is launched.

 It is an easy to use VPN application with plenty of price packages to choose from.